Ancient Egyptian Hieroglyphs:

 Unlike a simple alphabet, hieroglyphs combined four distinct sign types — making them one of history’s most sophisticated writing systems.

 Signs representing consonant sounds, similar to alphabet letters.
 The 24 single-consonant signs form the hieroglyphic alphabet.
-For example, the owl (𓅓) represents the sound “m”.
+The owl (𓅓) represents the sound “m”.

 Signs representing complete words or concepts.
 The sun disk (𓇳) represents both the physical sun and the sun god Ra — one symbol carries layers of meaning.